epn-vespa/VESPA-CRISM-helper-scripts/README.md

 # DaCHS-for-VESPA
-Current task is to build a mixin for EPN-TAP 2.0
+Current task is to build a wizard to make q.rd from scratch with user-friendly webform interface.